julkascript/code-junkyard/README.md

 On the yard you can post code snippets or even whole files.
 It doesn't need to be great because most of the times the idea itself is more than enough.
 It's right about time for some treasure hunting!

 ## How do I run it?
+Follow these steps if you would like to locally clone the project.
 Django, Python and PostgreSQL are necessary for running the project.

 1. Navigate to a directory of your choice and open your git bash there (or navigate through CMD with cd directory path).